truenas/middleware/docs/userguide/index.rst

 existing tunable, click its "Edit" button.
 To remove a tunable, click its "Delete" button.

 Some sysctls are read-only will require a reboot to enable the setting change.
 You can verify if a sysctl is read-only by first attempting to change it from
 Shell.
-For example, to change the value of *net.inet.tcp.delay_ack* to *1* , use the command **sysctl net.inet.tcp.delay_ack=1**.
+For example, to change the value of *net.inet.tcp.delay_ack* to *1* , use the command :command:`sysctl net.inet.tcp.delay_ack=1`.
 If the sysctl value is read-only, an error message will indicate that the setting is read-only.
 If you do not get an error, the setting is now applied.
 However, for the setting to be persistent across reboots, the sysctl must be added in :menuselection:`System --> Tunables`.

 At this time, the GUI does not display the sysctl MIBs that are pre-set in the installation image.
 9.3 ships with the following MIBs set::